Expensive 'Harry Potter' Items That Fetched The Biggest Bids At Auctions

 View this post on Instagram

 If you thought only the books sought that kind of price at auctions, wait till you read about the Harry Potter items used in movies.
 The round, black, wire framed glasses became synonymous with Harry Potter, as Daniel Radcliffe immortalised them.
-This legendary wardrobe piece in the films was sold for USD 20,000 (THB 682,010 approx.) in the US in 2015.
+This legendary wardrobe piece in the films was sold for USD 20,000 (INR 16 Lakhs approx.) in the US in 2015.
 This was one of the many glasses that were used over the years for the films.

 Sirius Black’s grey linen overcoat

 An indispensable character in Harry Potter, Sirius Black’s graph was something that no one saw coming.
 Harry’s godfather, played by Gary Oldman, did not appear in all the movies, but he had a profound impact on Harry’s life.
 Throughout the movies, Sirius was seen wearing a grey linen overcoat with suede collar and wooden buttons.
-This coat sold for USD 17,000 (THB 579,708 approx.) at Bonhams in 2007.
+This coat sold for USD 17,000 (INR 13 Lakhs approx.) at Bonhams in 2007.

-From Lumos To Accio, These Harry Potter Spells Will Work On Your Android Or iOS Smartphones!

 A ‘Harry Potter’ TV Series Is Coming To Max And Its First Teaser Is Here